davidrpugh/udacity-drlnd-projects/README.md

 conda env create --prefix $ENV_PREFIX --file environment.yml --force
 ```

-Once the new environment has been created you can activate the environment with the following
+Once the new Conda environment has been created you can activate the environment with the following
 command.

 ```bash
 conda activate $ENV_PREFIX
 ```

-Note that the `ENV_PREFIX` directory is *not* under version control as it can always be re-created as
-necessary.

 If you wish to use any JupyterLab extensions included in the `environment.yml` and `requirements.txt`
 files then you need to activate the environment and rebuild the JupyterLab application using the